-The Canine Unit responds to and supports other units within the DeKalb County Police Department.
-Support calls include tracking suspected felons, tracking missing persons, controlled substance detection, explosives detection, and article searches for evidence that has been discarded by suspects.
-The K9 Unit consists of twelve handler/canine teams who maintain certification with the North American Police Working Dog Association.
+The K-9 unit responds to and supports other units within the DeKalb County Police Department.
+Calls for the unit consist of; tracking suspected felons, tracking missing persons, controlled substance detection, explosives detection, and article searches for evidence that has been discarded by suspects.
+The K9 Unit consists of nine handler/canine teams who maintain certification with the North American Police Working Dog Association.
 In addition to supporting internal DeKalb Police units, the K9 unit also responds to support requests from other agencies within the Metro Atlanta area.

 Permits / Taxi Wrecker